Improving the Chamberlin Digital State Variable Filter: Chamberlin's Digital State Variable Filter

 \subsection{Transfer Functions}

-This puts the filter in a form for which we can derive transfer functions as we did in the analogue case.
-Starting again with with an outline of the the highpass transfer function, we have.
+This puts the filter in a form for which we can derive transfer functions as we did in the analog case.
+Starting again with an outline of the highpass transfer function, we have

 where $H_{bp}(z)$ and $H_{lp}(z)$ are the bandpass and lowpass responses, respectively.
-Note that the $z^{-1}$ factor needs to be incorporated to take account of the 1-sample delay in the feedback path, which does not exist in the analogue filter.
-From this, as before, we can derive the bandpass and lowpass responses in turn, as they correspond first and second-order integration of the highpass output signal, which scaled by a $K$ factor,
+Note that the $z^{-1}$ factor needs to be incorporated to take account of the 1-sample delay in the feedback path, which does not exist in the analog filter.
+From this, as before, we can derive the bandpass and lowpass responses in turn, as they correspond first- and second-order integration of the highpass output signal, each scaled by a $K$ factor,

 Now we can replace these back into Eq.~\ref{eq:svar_hp}, to obtain the correct frequency response for the highpass output

 and from $H_{hp}(z)$ we get

 and